Concept

 Background & the Spark

-This project started as a curiosity to try an AI tool as a genuine design partner from the very start of a project.
+This project started as a curiosity to try an AI tool as a genuine product and design partner from the very start of a project.
 No brief.
 No existing design system.
 Just an idea and a conversation.

 So I started a conversation with Claude saying: "I want to design a product that offers free AI tutorials and a step-by-step guide personalized to the user's needs".
 What followed became CurrAIculum.